willoshu/EC2AutoShutdown/README.md

 EC2AutoShutdown

-Note: This terraform module is setup for terraform cloud Please remove the cloud block if you are not using terraform cloud Update the cloud block for you own organization and workspace if using Terraform cloud
+Note: Uncomment and update Terraform Cloud block in main.tf if using Terraform cloud